Coevolution: In technology

 Computer software and hardware can be considered as two separate components but tied intrinsically by coevolution.
 Similarly, operating systems and computer applications, web browsers, and web applications.

-All of these systems depend upon each other and advance step by step through a kind of evolutionary process.
+All these systems depend upon each other and advance through a kind of evolutionary process.
 Changes in hardware, an operating system or web browser may introduce new features that are then incorporated into the corresponding applications running alongside.
 The idea is closely related to the concept of "joint optimization" in sociotechnical systems analysis and design, where a system is understood to consist of both a "technical system" encompassing the tools and hardware used for production and maintenance, and a "social system" of relationships and procedures through which the technology is tied into the goals of the system and all the other human and organizational relationships within and outside the system.
 Such systems work best when the technical and social systems are deliberately developed together.